Nordic Bildung is an association based in Copenhagen, Denmark. The association has three main agendas:

 Retired US Army Lieutenant Colonel

-Finn is a lawyer and has many years of experience as an advisor to Danish and international enterprises within a wide range of business sectors.
-He is an experienced litigator and has conducted numerous cases before the High Courts and the Supreme Court in Denmark.
-Finn has published a large number of books and teaches employment law, the law of tort and other law related topics.
+Finn is a lawyer and an experienced advisor to international enterprises within a wide range of business sectors.
+He is also a litigator and has conducted numerous cases before the High Courts and the Supreme Court in Denmark.
+Finn has written several books and teaches law.

-Nicolai Tillisch is an economist, entrepreneur, leadership developer, and author.
+Nicolai is an economist, entrepreneur, leadership developer, and author.
 His work includes applying adult development theory to help people make a positive difference and improve their quality of life.
-Nicolai is a member of Cultivating Leadership (a global development firm), co-founder of Deliberate Development (a Swedish software venture), and co-author of Return on Ambition (Fast Company Press, 2021).
-Nicolai has worked extensively on four continents and recently moved back to his native Copenhagen with his family after living abroad for sixteen years in Dubai and London.
+Nicolai is a member of Cultivating Leadership, and co-author of Return on Ambition.
+Nicolai has worked extensively on four continents.

-Sturla Bjerkaker is a long standing and experienced adult educator with engagements both in Norway and abroad.
-His present activities are project management and evaluation.
+Sturla is an experienced adult educator who has worked in Norway and abroad.
 For almost 20 years, he was the secretary general/director of the Norwegian Association for Adult Learning and before that principal for the Nordic Folk Academy run by the Nordic Council of Ministers.
 He has university degrees in pedagogy/adult education, sociology and social science and has written several books and articles about adult learning and education.
-He has been a board member of the European Association for the Education of Adults and the International Council for Adult Education.
-Since 2014 he is a member of the International Adult and Continuing Education Hall of Fame and from 2018 also a member of the Hall of Fame Executive Board.